alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

 ```

 ## Adding Nodes
 The nodes of graph `G` can be added in several ways.
-In `graphscope.nx`, nodes can be some hashable Python object, including `int`, `str`, `float`, `tuple`, `bool` object.
+In `graphscope.nx`, nodes can be some hashable Python objects, including `int`, `str`, `float`, `tuple`, `bool` objects.
 To get started though, we’ll look at simple manipulations and start from an empty graph.
 You can add one node at a time,

 ```python
 G.add_node(1)